-Make good use of a lofted bed by transforming your freed-up space into a cave for book-lovers only.
-A big floor cushion and a wall of their favorite titles are enough to entice any bookworm to dive in.
+Make good use of extra space by transforming it into an oasis for book-lovers only.
+A big floor cushion, a tent for the ultimate ‘nook’ experience, and a wall of their favorite titles are enough to entice any bookworm to dive in.

 Make the Most of Small Spaces

 “The good news is you don’t need a ton of space or furniture to make a reading space cozy and special,” said LA-based interior designer Bre Hance.
 With a few tricks up her sleeve, Hance has created tiny libraries that pack a big punch.
 Her secrets?
 Mounting fixtures to the walls, such as shelves and lighting, and making use of beanbags and fluffy poufs in lieu of larger chairs.
 Scroll on for a few designer-approved ideas for the smallest of spaces.

 When every inch of space matters, take to the walls.
 These slim, wall-mounted shelves double as displays, showcasing the enchanting covers of your little ones’ favorite books.

 Who needs a bookshelf when you can bring your little library with you wherever you go?
 Let this charming space serve as proof that all a book-lover really needs is a place to sit and a stack of good reads.

 Don’t let an empty corner go to waste!
 Take a cue from designer Leslie Saul and create a corner bookshelf.
 She suggested adding a touch of whimsy by hanging sheer curtains from the shelves for little ones to draw closed while they read.

 The right place to sit can mean the difference between getting lost in a book and abandoning ship.
 Find comfy seating that invites little ones to curl up for the long haul.
 Need creative ideas?
 Keep scrolling.